Johanna Budwig: The Budwig Diet

 In 1952 she described a diet which she claimed had anti-cancer effects.
 She called it the “Budwig protocol”.
 The focus of this diet is on modifying the intake of dietary fats.
 It is a lacto-vegetarian diet rich in flaxseed oil and other cold-pressed vegetable oils, mixed with cottage cheese and meals high in fruits, vegetables with sauerkraut, freshly squeezed juices, nuts and seeds.
 The diet avoids animal fats, butter, margarine, meat, seafood and sugar.
 She recommended the consumption of garlic, leeks or onions as these plants contain proteins with sulphur content.
 Her dietary ideas inspired the research of Catherine Kousmine.

-There is no reliable evidence supporting the claims of efficacy against cancer, or that this diet helps people with cancer in any meaningful way.
-There is no indication for using anti cancer diets and they can cause adverse effects including malnutrition, stomach ache, flatulence, and allergic reactions.
+There is no clinical evidence supporting the claims of the Budwig diet against cancer.
+Adverse effects of the diet have included malnutrition, stomach ache, flatulence, and allergic reactions.

 People with cancer who delay or forgo effective treatments as a result of using diets such as the Budwig Diet might suffer relapse, experience unnecessary disease progression, and experience continuing cancer-related symptoms.